Advanced Cell Biology 1: Experimental Approaches

 - Cellular and molecular biology (S3).

-- This course provides an in-depth understanding of the fundamental concepts and techniques of Cell Biology and Molecular Biology, and is a prerequisite for the Master's degree in Genetics, Epigenetics and Cellular Determinism.
+- This course allows students to deepen their understanding of the fundamental concepts and techniques of cell biology and molecular biology, and is essential for pursuing the Master's program in Genetics, Epigenetics, and Cellular Determinism.

 Read more